zeyadAlbadawy/Chat-Applicaiton/README.md

 - [ ] feature to autologin user after signup
 - [ ] UI enhancements: removing unused text views > Toasts and cheese?

+## Contributors

+Thanks to these wonderful people for their contributions:

+- Kareem Gamal
+- Ahmed Gharib
+- Osama Zakaria
+- Kareem Ah,ed

+Your contributions are greatly appreciated! 🎉